snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 :::

 A common challenge in defining event schemas is the choice of their granularity.
-Should one define an event schema for every single action or choose to group actions into less event schemas.
+Should one define an event schema for every single action, or choose to group actions into fewer event schemas?
 This is a trade-off that does not have a single correct answer.
 Nevertheless, there are two recommendations that we can give.